 Blog

-Difference Between Single Mode and Multimode Fiber
+Home > Blog4.
+Difference Between Single Mode vs Multimode Fiber

 Fiber Optic cable is a network cable containing multiple strands of glass fibers.
 It uses light pulses generated by small lasers or light-emitting diodes to carry communication signals, provides higher bandwidth and transmits data, and is designed for long-distance, high-performance data networking, and telecommunications.